awcarlsson/marius-api-doc/api.rst

 *************
 Class: GraphBatcher
 *************
-Represents a training or evaluation set for graph embedding.
-Iterates over batches and updates model parameters during training.
+Represents a training and/or evaluation set for graph embedding.
+Iterates over batches and updates node embedding parameters during training.

 Class Members
 --------------------------